biktorrr/diveplusdata/README.md

 # Radio bulletins from KB
 Originally from http://www.delpher.nl/nl/radiobulletins.
 Size is 1.5 millions of items ANP has made the objects (JPGs, OCRs, ALTOs) in this set available under a CC-BY-NC-ND 3.0 license (link is external).

+These are *all* news bulletins between 1937 (start of collection) and May 1955 (when my script crashed initially).
+* The original XML docs were retrieved from the KB server using OAI-PMH (my application crashed when this arrived at May '55).
+* The XML was converted to RDF using a python script: https://github.com/biktorrr/dive/blob/master/kb/get_kb_data_new.py ** This script actually calls another KB API which does NER on the OCR'ed text of the bulletin ** Each bulletin becomes a MediaObject and links to exactly one Event (the news event mentioned in the bulletin'.
+** The label of this Event is a 'best guess' based on the OCR'ed description of the bulletin.
+This of course leads to many 'hard to read' labels, but that is something we need to learn to live with.
+I improved the labeling a bit.
+An example of such a label is http://purl.org/collections/nl/dive/kb/evt-anp:1953:11:19:56 or http://purl.org/collections/nl/dive/kb/evt-anp:1953:02:15:49
+** Persons, places and actors found in the text are saved as Dive entities and linked to the Event.
+For example, the location 'Middelburg' http://purl.org/collections/nl/dive/kb-loc-Middelburg
+** Persons, places and actors are aligned with GTAA
+* This results in
+** 197,199 Media Objects (around 80 more than previous collection) ** 5,389,556 RDF triples in the main KB graph (now the largest named graph in the triple store: http://data.dive.beeldengeluid.nl/browse/list_graphs
+** Around 6,000 alignments

-Subset in DIVE triple store is 2210 digitized typoscripts (radio news scripts, to be read during news broadcasts) from the period 1937-1984.These were chosen to match the Openbeelden subset by re-using terms found there for the search request.
+OLD: Subset in DIVE triple store is 2210 digitized typoscripts (radio news scripts, to be read during news broadcasts) from the period 1937-1984.These were chosen to match the Openbeelden subset by re-using terms found there for the search request.

 # Amsterdam museum
 Originally from https://bitbucket.org/biktorrr/amlod (thousands of objects) Which was derived from public collection website (www.amsterdammuseum.nl/collectie/) Data published under Creative Commons Attribution license (CC-by)